aj-foster/open-api-generator/guides/configuration.md

 This code generator takes an operation-first mindset when generating code.
 For example, schemas that are defined in a description but not referenced in any API operation will not be output.

-Following are some of the available configuration options targeted at making the generated functions more flexible for library authors:
+Following is an overview of the available configuration options targeted at making the generated functions more flexible for library authors:

-### Naming
+### Processor: Naming

 At the moment, configuration related to the naming and placement of operation functions is limited.
 If you have ideas related to this, please share them in GitHub Discussions.